Sam Lapin is a Senior Associate in the Tax Department. He focuses largely on tax controversy and litigation matters.

 In addition, Sam has experience assisting clients with international tax planning and tax policy matters.

-Sam is also active in the ABA Tax Section, for which he has served as a panelist and contributed to comment projects, and the DC Bar Tax Community, for which he serves as the Chair of the New Tax Practitioners Subcommittee.
+Sam is also active in the ABA Tax Section, for which he has served as a panelist and contributed to comment projects, and the DC Bar Tax Community.
 Before joining the firm, Sam was a Law Clerk to Judge Cary Douglas Pugh on the U.S. Tax Court.
 During law school, he served as Note & Comment Editor for the Temple Law Review.

 - Elizabeth Redleaf v.
 Commissioner, 43 F.4th 825 (8th Cir.
 2022) (whether payments received in divorce settlement are division of marital property or alimony)